harfangk/harfangk.github.io/_drafts/2018-12-19-elm-managing-ports.md

 lang: en
 ---

-I've been thinking about how to organize Elm's port functions and here's a few I've come across.
-I assume that the readers know basics of Elm, including the Elm Architecture and how port works.
+I've been thinking about how to organize Elm's port functions and here's two approaches that I've put together.
+I assume that the readers know basics of Elm, including the Elm Architecture and how ports work.
 I put a working Elm app example in my Github repository.
 If you want to run it, follow this instruction to set it up:

 ```bash
 git clone harfangk/elm-port-examples